kinotio/.github/README.md

-# kinotio.io settings
+# Kinotio settings

-This repository contains GitHub-related configuration for the `kinotiodotio` GitHub organization.
+This repository contains GitHub-related configuration for the `kinotiodotdev` GitHub organization.

 ## [`/profile`](./profile/README.md)

 This directory contains the contents of the Kinotio organization profile `README.md` at [github.com/kinotiodotio](https://github.com/kinotiodotio).